WisGateOS 2 Extensions User Manual

 - If the Auto Update is enabled during installation, the gateway will automatically update the extension when the latest version is available.

-In order to use the latest features of the extension, we strongly recommend updating the extension to the latest version.
+In order to use the latest features of the extension, it is strongly recommend to update the extension to its latest version.

-- To update an extension, head to the Extensions > Installed.
+- To update an extension, navigate to the Extensions > Installed.

 - If the latest version of the extension is available, the Update button will be highlighted, indicating that you can choose to update the extension.
 For example, the RAK Open/Close port extension.
 Click Update.
-It takes some time for the extension to update.
+The process may take a few moments to complete.

 To facilitate timely updates, the RAK gateway provides an automatic update feature.
 It allows you to check the Auto Update button on the extension tab.
 Once Auto Update is enabled, the gateway will automatically update the extension when the latest version is available.